KT2006/KT2006/README.md

 - **Other Skills**:
   - 🎨 Passion for crafting **creative animations** that enhance user engagement
   - 🛠️ Working on small but meaningful projects to improve my skills.

-## 🌱 Current Focus

-- Learning **React** to build dynamic, component-based web applications.
-- Enhancing my problem-solving skills by diving deeper into **DSA**.
-- Building more **projects** to strengthen my development portfolio.

-## ⚡ Fun Fact

-When I’m not busy debugging code or obsessing over the perfect animation timing, you’ll probably find me with my nose in a book.
-I’m also on a mission to figure out how to get my plants to survive longer than my browser tabs—so far, the tabs are winning!

 Feel free to reach out if you'd like to collaborate or discuss tech, development, or anything else! 😊